geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 your output has a different shape that's allowed

 ##### **Chenyu** [[00:52:26](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=3146)]
-yes so in onyx the if op is running a different subgraph
+yes so in ONNX the if op is running a different subgraph

 ##### **Geohot** [[00:52:33](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=3153)]
 no I'm aware that it's real control flow but I'm still shocked that a different shape is allowed a different shape is allowed that's right yeah that's what that